Problems with our current diagnostic system

 This rebellious sentiment paired with increasing distrust in mental health treatment options (such as medication), has created a belief that labeling human suffering pathologizes normal variation and medicalizes the human experience.
 Of course, just because we use a medical approach to define the problem does not mean we won’t use a social or relational approach to solving it.
 These negative attitudes against labels and categories for mental health may be a larger challenge against progress in the field of mental health than biology itself.

-Why we need a diagnostic system
+Why we need more precise diagnostic systems

 Without an accurate classification mechanism, we cannot establish reliability and validity in the field of mental health.
 We are currently unable to do accurate research, give exact treatment protocols or establish reliable, high-quality care for clients.
 Because of this, it is easier for insurance companies to not make mental health treatment a priority for coverage and we end up paying for avoidable long-term disabilities and putting the burden of care on families and communities.
 Creating a deeper and more exact diagnostic tool would positively transform the field.